Ask any Jamaican when the best time to visit the island is and why, and they’ll probably give a list of reasons to visit all year round.

 A woman waves a flag with a picture of Haile Selassie against sunrise while watching Capleton perform at the Rebel Salute Festival

-Rebel Salute is Jamaica's biggest Roots Reggae concert held in January © Peeterv / Getty Images
+Rebel Salute is Jamaica's biggest roots reggae concert held in January © Peeterv / Getty Images

 January to March is the best time for cultural events

-Some of the island’s major cultural events happen between the months of January to March.
 For history enthusiasts, the Accompong Maroon Festival takes place on January 6 each year in Accompong, St Elizabeth, celebrating Maroon heritage and commemorating the signing of the Peace Treaty with the British in 1738.
+Maroons are descendants of enslaved Africans who escaped from plantations and built their own communities in or near the mountains during the 1700s.

 The theme continues in February, which is Reggae Month in Jamaica.
-It's an entire month of concerts, symposiums, lectures and more highlighting and celebrating the impact of Reggae on Jamaican culture and the world.
+It's an entire month of concerts, symposiums, lectures and more highlighting and celebrating the impact of reggae on Jamaican culture and the world.

 In March, the Jamaica Blue Mountain Coffee Festival takes place in Kingston with live music, a marketplace and of course, lots of coffee.